-Siri is a Scottish writer/director working in film and TV.
-She is currently developing two feature films; Nine Lives co-written with Tom Basden, based on the Science Fiction short story by Ursula K. Le Guin, currently in development with Screen Scotland; and satirical creature-feature Cherry Island.
+Other feature projects include Nine Lives based on the Science Fiction short story by Ursula K. Le Guin, currently in development with Screen Scotland and Beef Productions.